 Etsy sellers

-Etsy product photos that win the 4:3 thumbnail
+Etsy product photos that stay clear in search

 Why Etsy listings need their own photo workflow